verfehlix/node-http-os/README.md

 * The port http-os will listen on
 * The update rate (how often the time series will be updated)
 * The size of the time series (maximal amount of elements the time series can hold)
+* Verbosity (via *logToConsole*. determines if something will be logged into the console)

 **Where:** In *http-os.js*, see `//config` comment